Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Immersive experience (GSAP, R3F) | $40K–$100K+ | Same | Design complexity dominates; 16 doesn't change motion work |

-Server Components change what you can promise clients:
+Server Components change what I can promise clients:

 Next.js 16 isn't all cost savings.
-Charge premium rates for:
+I charge premium rates for:

 | Scenario | Premium Justification |